musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

   dest: spec.arguments.parameters.0.value
 {% endhighlight %}

-maps the value from the region field in the webhook payload's body to the first input parameter that Terraform expects.
+maps the value from the region field in the webhook payload's body to the first input parameter that Terraform expects for the **region** variable.
 This allows Terraform to provision the resources in the specified region based on the value provided by the developer through the webhook request.

 - ### Compute Provisioning Workflow
 The **compute-provision-workflow** is triggered by the **compute-provision-sensor** in response to events received from the **/compute** webhook endpoint.
 Upon receiving the event from the sensor, the workflow executes a series of steps to provision the requested resources using Terraform.
 The workflow follows these general stages: